AtillaTR/twitter-2-elasticsearch/README.md

 - [Confluent-kafka API](https://docs.confluent.io/platform/current/clients/confluent-kafka-python/html/index.html)

 ## 💻 Project
-  This project have the objective to enhance my knowledge with kafka and python, using kafka to send tweets to elasticsearch in real time.
+  This project has the objective to enhance my knowledge with kafka and python, using kafka to send tweets to elasticsearch in real time.